ericdevcire/StripTease/README.md

 ---

 **License** — StripTease is freeware.
-You may use and modify it for your personal workflow.
+You may use it for your personal workflow.
 Selling, commercially repackaging or redistributing it for profit — this version or any derivative — is prohibited.